Walter Yarwood: Public artworks

 In 1963, Yarwood installed the nine-metre tall piece Totem at the Winnipeg Airport.
 Yarwood's 1967 work sans qualification, original commissioned by the distiller Seagrams for Expo 67, is installed at Université de Montréal's Place de la Laurentienne.

 Five of Yarwood's public sculptures are installed in Toronto.
 The 1962 bronze sculpture Cedars is installed in front of the University of Toronto's pharmacy building at 19 Russel St. His 1964 work Horizons, also commissioned by the University of Toronto, is on the facade of Sidney Smith Hall.
 The 1964 work Coca Cola was commissioned by the Coca-Cola company.
-Originally installed at the company's 46 Overlea boulevard head office, it was moved in 2015 to the company's Brampton bottling plant.
+Originally installed at the company's 46 Overlea boulevard head office, it was moved in 2015 to the company's Brampton bottling plant, in 2021 it was unveiled in its new home in front of the Coco-Cola Coliseum, at Exhibition Place.
 His 1965 cast aluminum work The Crest is installed on the facade of Founders College at York University, North York.
 In 1968 he produced Pines, a large bronze work commissioned by the Government of Ontario and installed on the lawn of the Macdonald Block at 77 Wellesley Street West.